-The ILE represents a culminating experience and may take many forms, such as an applied research or practice-based project.
-Regardless of option selected for the ILE, the student produces a high-quality written product that is appropriate for the student’s educational and professional objectives.
+This culminating experience can take many forms, such as an applied research or practice-based project, and includes a high-quality written product that reflects a student’s educational and professional objectives.

-Research Paper or Report
+Research paper or report

-Legislative Testimony, Advocacy, or Policy Statements with accompanying supporting research
+Legislative Testimony, Advocacy, or Policy Statements

 Be thinking about possible ILE projects and appropriate faculty to work with to complete your proposed project.
 Your academic advisor should be a primary resource for this purpose, but you may also rely on other faculty within the Division or Program, College, or University.
 College and Division seminars are also useful in generating possible ideas for the ILE.
 The idea stage for preparing your ILE project should occur within the first two semesters of your MPH academic program.